-- 1) Turn fan motor Off. - 2) Remove 8 painted flat head Phillips screws around perimeter of screen insert only. - 3) Clean screen with soap & water solution and reinstall.
+- 1) Turn fan motor Off. - 2) Remove screws around perimeter of screen insert only. - 3) Remove screen clean screen with soap & water solution and reinstall.

 MONITOR PANEL

 Micropulse Systems Monitor CATCON PRODUCTS INC.

 sales@catconproducts.com

 techsupport@catconproducts.com

 The MicroPulse System makes use of a single solid-state sensor per tank.
 The MicroPulse sensor measures the static (head) pressure at the bottom of the tank and transmits this information to the MicroPulse System Monitor.
 Knowing this pressure value, after a one-time calibration has been performed, the MicroPulse System will calculate and accurately display the tank level in 1/8 increment.